 Upon enrolling, families are asked information to assist staff in best serving each individual family.
 Additionally, teachers utilize annual home visits to families to familiarize themselves with languages spoken in the home, family demographic information, communication method preferences, and other information unique to the child and family.

+Our program encourages home language use in daily activities, play, and interactions throughout the day.
 We strive to create a welcoming environment for all children and families by displaying pictures and materials that represent various cultures and ethnicities, and by utilizing the family information collected to communicate with families in ways that serve their individual needs.
 Teachers and staff also undergo training hours annually addressing cultural competence and sensitivity.